Tracy Hickman: Gaming fiction

 Hickman left TSR in 1987.
 He has published more than 30 novels with Margaret Weis.
 Together they wrote the Darksword trilogy and The Death Gate Cycle, and collaborated on the Rose of the Prophet series (1988-1989).
-Weis and Hickman returned to TSR to write new fiction, although TSR turned their intended trilogy into a single book, Dragons of Summer Flame, published in 1995.
+Weis and Hickman later returned to TSR to write more new fiction, although TSR turned their intended trilogy into a single novel, Dragons of Summer Flame, published in 1995.

 Tracy and Laura Hickman have been publishing game designs together for over 30 years, including the popular and innovative Dungeons & Dragons Ravenloft module in 1983.
 The Hickmans originally developed Ravenloft as a way to entertain their friends every Halloween.
 Says Hickman of the original module, and its 1986 sequel, Ravenloft II: The House on Gryphon Hill, "I still believe the original Ravenloft modules were perhaps the best that ever had my name on them."
 Ravenloft was revived with the release of the Hickmans' Curse of Strahd module in 2016.

 For the Starshield Project, Hickman and Weis produced the Del Rey Books-published novels Sentinels (later retitled Mantle of Kendis-Dai) and Nightsword.
 Hickman also wrote a story set in the Starshield universe for Dragon #250 called "Dedrak's Quest".
 Of his and Weis's fictional setting, he said, "Starshield is a universe where a society of dragons can confront blaster-armed spacemen or wizards wielding magic staves with computer targeting", and that the Starshield Project "grew out of [his] desire to share the creation process with all [their] fans."
 According to Hickman, Starshield's ultimate purpose, and his biggest dream, was to finance a permanent colony on the planet Mars by 2010.
 Readers were able to freely download both the first novel in the series and the Starshield roleplaying game from Hickman's website.